-- 1. Population Served: Mendocino County Residents aged 18 and older who are participants of the Whole Person Care project. - 2.
-Services Provided: Assures client assessments, and links individuals to appropriate services such as hospitals, clinics, specialty mental health providers, and other appropriate services. - 3.
-Program Goals: Improve linkage for adults with mental illness to the appropriate level of service and ensure engagement in those services. - 4.
-Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements, providing quarterly data on clients served, including demographic information, numbers of referrals made, programs individuals referred to, and the number of individuals that successfully followed through with referrals.
+- Population Served: Mendocino County Residents aged 18 and older who are participants of the Whole Person Care project.
+This program aims to serve at least 150 clients per year. - 2.
+Services Provided: Assures client assessments, and peer Wellness Coaches links individuals to appropriate services such as hospitals, clinics, specialty mental health providers, and other appropriate services. - 3.
+Program Goals: Improve linkage for adults with mental illness to the needed appropriate level of services outside specialty mental health services and ensure engagement in those services in order to improve the overall health outcomes and reduce the negative impact of mental health diagnoses. - 4.
+Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements, such as improvement in the number of clients served that are psychiatrically hospitalized, improvement in the number of clients hospitalized for medical reasons, reduction in the in the number of emergency department visits, and improvement in the number of clients served that are housed as a result of participation. providing quarterly data on clients served, including demographic information, numbers of mental health transition support services providedreferrals_made, and the number of medical respite services provided.
+The pprograms monitors individuals referralsed to, and the number of individuals that successfully followed through with referrals.